what is the pwb program?

 How does the PWB Program work?

-When you become a Member you not only receive a subscription to our semi-annual, award-winning print magazine, but you also receive a portfolio review and have the opportunity to be shortlisted for projects you are interested in our Current Opportunities.
+Membership is for everyone.
+When you become a Member you not only receive a subscription to our semi-annual, award-winning print magazine, you will also receive a portfolio review and have the opportunity to be shortlisted for our Open Assignments.
+From there, your journey with the PWB Program begins.

 To get started and apply for a project, you'll need to become a member.
 Or if you're a nonprofit that would like to benefit from this program, click "I'm a nonprofit" below.